PlexusEP/plxsversion/readme.md

 #### Tag Format

-The general structure of valid tag formats is based on semantic versioning with an additional human-readable field.
-This ends up looking like `<major>.<minor>.<patch>-<human>_<readable>`.
-The human-readable field expects an alpha-numeric string that can be separated using underscores.
+The general structure of valid tag formats is based on semantic versioning with an additional descriptor field.
+This ends up looking like `<major>.<minor>.<patch>-<my>_<descriptor>`.
+The descriptor field expects an alpha-numeric string that can be separated using underscores.

 Examples of valid formats: